DanielCalleCO/DanielCalleCO/README.md

 <img src="https://github.com/alansmathew/alansmathew/raw/master/lang.gif" height="50px" alt="Aloha" />
 </br>
 </br>
-My name is Daniel, and this is my Github.
+My name is Daniel, and this is my GitHub.
 </br>
 </h1>

 <h3 align="center">A passionate QA Automation Engineer from Colombia!</h3>

 <p align="left">
-QA Automation Engineer with aeronautical electronics degree and experience in Web and API test automation.
-Management of technologies such as PlayWright, Cypress, Selenium, Axios and Cucumber, executing agile project management methodologies such as SCRUM and version control systems such as Git on platforms such as GitHub.
+QA Automation Engineer with an aeronautical electronics degree and experience in Web and API test automation.
+Management of frameworks such as PlayWright, Mocha, Cypress, Selenium, Axios, and Cucumber; executing agile project management methodologies such as SCRUM and version control systems such as Git on platforms like GitHub and GitLab; experience working with CI/CD.
 </br>
 </br>
-In addition, I have knowledge in front-end development, using HTML, CSS, Bootstrap, JavaScript, React and Material UI.
+In addition, I have knowledge in front-end development, using HTML, CSS, Bootstrap, JavaScript, React, and Material UI.
 </br>
 </br>
-I am currently working for SoftServe as a QA Automation Engineer and I am part of a personal project as a Scrum Master for "Generación Desafiante".
+I work for SoftServe as a QA Automation Engineer and on a personal project as a Scrum Master for <a href="https://github.com/generaciondesafiante" target="blank">Generación desafiante</a>.
 </p>
 </br>
 <h3 align="center">¡Languages and Tools I have been used!</h3>